 (A few months after moving to DC I made the brilliant mistake of falling in love with someone else who had escaped the Midwest and worked in an industry that only existed in DC, so my fate got sealed pretty quickly.)

 I actually started at America’s Voice in October 2009 – titles are so fungible that I had 3 different titles over my time there, which explains the confusion on my résumé.
 I was told that the job might not last more than a year, because the organization planned to pass comprehensive immigration reform in 2010 and then dissolve.
 I was there for five years.

-I got hired because I cared about immigration and could write a press release quickly (the time I spent doing communications for extracurricular groups at Yale was much more relevant to my career than my degree was).
-I spent the next several months writing talking points for police chiefs and faith leaders, because of course a 21-year-old nice Jewish girl is immensely qualified to tell black pastors how to talk about immigrants.
+I got hired because I cared about immigration and co/hto-write-a-winning-prrelease/”>how to write a press release quickly (the time I spent doing communications for extracurricular groups at Yale was much more relevant to my career than my degree was).
+I spent the next several months writing talking rpoints for police hiefs and faith leaders because of course, a 21-year-old nice Jewish girl is immensely qualified to tell black pastors how to talk about immigrants.

 I realized pretty quickly I wasn’t cut out for communications.
 When I got on calls with think-tankers to develop talking points, they were the ones stressing their topline message while I tried to pick apart their methodology.
 So over time, I ended up taking on more political and policy tasks.